 - 1. Students must purchase uniforms from the College's designated uniform vendor. - 2.
 Various blue or white shirts and ONLY navy skirts/pants may be worn. - 3.
 Plain white or navy tee shirts or turtlenecks may be worn under current uniform. - 4.
 Lab coats and Penn State polo shirts may be required for some clinical experiences.
-If lab coats or polo shirts are required, they must be purchased through the College's approved vendor and have the College's logo on them.
+If lab coats or polo shirts are required, they must be purchased through the College's approved vendor and have the College's logo on them. - 5.
+A PSU name pin and/or site-specific photo ID should be worn and visible above the waist.

-- 5. A PSU name pin and/or site-specific photo ID should be worn and visible above the waist.
-The student's given first name and last name with PSSN (Student Nurse) following will appear on the top line and "Penn State University" on the second line.
+- The student's given first name and last name with PSSN (Student Nurse) following will appear on the top line and "Penn State University" on the second line.
 Name pins must be purchased from a designated campus vendor. - 6.
-Shoes must be mostly white, with white laces only.
-Professional shoes or leather athletic shoes with neutral color accents are acceptable.
-Students are advised not to purchase clogs or crocs because they are prohibited in some institutions.
-High-top athletic shoes may not be worn.
-The shoe of choice may not have any openings. - 7.
-White hose without patterns are to be worn by females when wearing navy blue skirts.
-White socks without patterns or decorations may be worn with slacks. - 8.
-Cardigan sweaters (only) may be worn, either navy or white (as ordered from the vendor). - 9.
-In the clinical area, the following is not acceptable: - Smelling of strong perfume, aftershave, colognes, and/or cigarette smoke - Chewing gum - Heavy make-up - Fingernails must be kept short and well-groomed.
-No acrylic nails, gel tips or dark colored nail polish is permitted. - Jewelry no dangling earrings, bracelets, necklaces, and rings (other than wedding bands) are permitted.
+Shoes must be mostly white, navy, or black.
+Professional shoes or leather athletic shoes may be worn. and neutral color accents are acceptable.
+Students are advised not to purchase open heel or open toes shoes (e.g., clogs or crocs) because they are prohibited in some institutions.
+High-top athletic shoes may not be worn. - 7.
+White nylons without logos or decoration may be worn while wearing navy blue skirts.
+White, navy blue, or black socks without logos or decoration may be worn while wearing navy blue pants. - 8.
+Cardigan sweaters may be worn, either navy or white (as ordered from the approved vendor). - 9.
+In the clinical area, the safety of patients is paramount.
+The following guidelines must be followed: - Use of unscented personal care products only.
+Avoid unnatural odors such as smelling of cigarettes or vapes - Gum or chewing tobacco is not permitted. - If students wear make-up, it should be natural/neutral colors.
+False eyelashes are not permitted due to patient safety concerns. - Fingernails must be kept short (tips not visible from behind finger), natural (no artificial applications) and well-groomed (neutral nail colors and polish that is not chipped). - Jewelry no dangling earrings, bracelets, necklaces, and rings (other than wedding bands) are permitted.
 Medical Alert bracelets are permitted.
-No obvious body piercings, including nose, eyebrows, tongue, and lip are permitted.
-Ears are limited to one post earring per ear.
+Body piercings are limited to ears and to one post earring per ear.
 Flesh tone plugs instead of jewelry is permitted. - Hair must be neatly worn off the collar.
-No unnatural hair color (ex. bright green, bright blue) is permitted (Large ornamental hair attachments are not considered proper when in uniform.
+Only natural hair color is permitted.
+Large ornamental hair attachments are not permitted.
 Hairbands are limited to 2 inches in width and must be white, navy blue, or black in color.
 Male students should be clean shaven or have neatly trimmed beards or mustaches. - Tattoos may be visible unless a clinical site has a policy of no visible tattoos: then the student must abide by that policy and conceal any tattoos.
 Tattoos that may be offensive to patients, co-workers, or visitors or that contain the following must be covered: profanity, nudity, violence, racial references, alcohol, and/or controlled substances. - 10.
 Students involved in clinical courses (for example: Community Health, Mental Health, Care of Children) will sometimes wear appropriate street attire as defined by the faculty and/or facility.
-Blue jeans, sweat shirts, sweat pants, tank tops, t-shirts, halter tops, shorts, yoga / exercise pants and other tight or revealing clothing may not be worn.
 The name pin must be visible at all times.

 Note: Additional requirements related to attire or behavior in the hospital or other clinical areas may be made by any faculty member responsible for class or clinical instruction (e.g. some religions do not allow women to wear pants).
 Violations of the dress code may result in the student being asked to leave the clinical area.
-Also, dress code violations will be reflected in the student's clinical evaluation.
+Dress code violations will be reflected in the student's clinical evaluation.